briandesilva/Amath586/README.md

 # Amath586
-Brian de Silva's assignments for AMath 586 at the University of Washington.
+My homework assignments for AMath 586 - Numerical Analysis of Time Dependent Problems - at the University of Washington.